-Having your employees sign a Non-Compete clause has its advantages and disadvantages.
-Here are some Pro’s and Cons to help you decide whether it benefits your company to keep one in place, or places unnecessary restrictions on you and your employees.
+Having your employees sign a Non-Compet agreement has its advantages and disadvantages.
+Here are some pros and cons to help you decide whether it benefits your company to keep one in place, or places unnecessary restrictions on you and your employees.

-While the original intention of a Non-Compete is to protect the competitive advantages of your company, it also has the side-effect of enhancing employee retention.
 Your employees very well might be less susceptible to recruitment offers, as a new position would require them to move or change their role.
-On the other side of the coin, your competition is less likely to try hiring away your employees if they know there are restrictions on their availability.
+On the flip side, your competition is less likely to try hiring away your employees if they know there are restrictions on their availability.

 A secure company is a valuable company.
 Non-Competes increase the value of your company because they ensure that your intellectual property is secured.
 Customers and candidates alike value companies that keep proprietary practices in-house and the practice sends a powerful message of security and integrity to potential investors and companies who might be looking to acquire you.